Global Privacy Notice

 We require any person or entity to whom we disclose personal data pursuant to this Section 18 to respect the confidentiality and security of your personal data and to treat it in accordance with applicable laws and regulations.
 We do not allow such recipients of your personal data to use it for their own purposes, and we only permit them to process your personal data for specified purposes and in accordance with our instructions.

-When we share your personal data within Linklaters LLP, this involves transferring your personal data outside the European Economic Area (“EEA”) and the UK.
+When we share your personal data within Linklaters LLP, this involves transferring your personal data outside the European Economic Area (“EEA”) and the United Kingdom.
 The personal data is shared in accordance with our Global BCRs and our UK BCRs, which require all Linklaters entities to follow the same rules when processing your personal data.
-Copies of our Global BCRs and UK BCRs are accessible on our website.
-Alternatively, you can request copies at any time by contacting us at email@example.com.
+Copies of our Global BCRs and UK BCRs are accessible on our Website.
+Alternatively, you can request copies at any time by contacting us at firstname.lastname@example.org.

 - the pseudonymisation and encryption of personal data;